apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 Enabling TLS for Solr is a straight-forward process once you have a [**PKCS12 keystore**]((https://en.wikipedia.org/wiki/PKCS_12)) containing an [X.509](https://en.wikipedia.org/wiki/X.509) certificate and private key; as of Java 8, PKCS12 is the default keystore format supported by the JVM.

-There are two basic use cases supported by the Solr operator.
+There are three basic use cases supported by the Solr operator.
 First, you can use cert-manager to issue a certificate and store the resulting PKCS12 keystore in a Kubernetes TLS secret.
 Alternatively, you can create the TLS secret manually from a certificate obtained by some other means.
 In both cases, you simply point your SolrCloud CRD to the resulting TLS secret and corresponding keystore password secret.
+Lastly, as of **v0.4.0**, you can supply the path to a directory containing TLS files that are mounted by some external agent or CSI driver.

 ### Use cert-manager to issue the certificate